-Section Description Total Budgeted Funds dContribut ures Stakeholder Engagement The school worked actively with each family to understand the best scheduling fit for both the students and the family.
-Families were allowed to indicate their preference of cohort for both in-person instruction and distance learning. n/a n/a N
+Section Description Total Budgeted Funds Estimated Actual Expenditures Contributing Stakeholder Engagement The school worked actively with each family to understand the best scheduling fit for both the students and the family.
+Families were allowed to indicate their preference of cohort for both in- person instruction and distance learning.
+No